Loading...

 Conclusion

-Even though there are more technicalities while claiming for the federal solar tax credit twice, options like roll over for up to five years are a great one in case the solar tax credit exceeds your liabilities.
+Even though there are more technicalities while claiming the federal solar tax credit twice, options like rollover for up to five years are great if the credit exceeds your liabilities.
 It’s a win-win for everyone, so it’s time to get a solar panel system for your house and avail the benefits today.

 Related Resources